 Plus, Dr. Idzikowski himself has been quoted as saying, essentially, JK!
-“The original study was never more than a fun study,” he said, pointing out that his “research” did help lead to important conclusions about which sleep positions are better for your health.
+“The original study was never more than a fun study,” he has said, pointing out that his “research” did help lead to important conclusions about which sleep positions are better for your health.

 Okay, okay, you still want to know what it means that you're a yearner, a soldier, or a log.
 Dr. Idzikowski's findings are below—but use them as they were always intended: as entertainment.